GovReady/govready-q/docs/source/deploy_docker.md

 The following environment variables are used to configure the container when launching GovReady-Q using `docker run` or a container service (i.e., not when using our `docker_container_run.sh` helper script).

-`HOST`: The domain name that GovReady-Q will be accessible at by end users.
+`HOST` - The domain name that GovReady-Q will be accessible at by end users.
 (Default: `localhost`)

-`PORT`: The port that GovReady-Q will be accessed at by end users, typically either 80 (no HTTPS) or 443 (HTTPS).
+`PORT` - The port that GovReady-Q will be accessed at by end users, typically either 80 (no HTTPS) or 443 (HTTPS).
 (Default: `8080`)

-`HTTPS`: Set to `true` if GovReady-Q will be accessed by end users at an https: address.
+`HTTPS` - Set to `true` if GovReady-Q will be accessed by end users at an https: address.
 This must be done through a proxy that accepts HTTPS connections and passes the requests using HTTP to the Docker container.
 The proxy must set the `X-Forwarded-Proto: https` header.
 It is also permissible for the proxy to forward HTTP requests, and those requests will be automatically redirected to the https: URL.
 (Default: `false`)

-`DEBUG`: Set to `true` to run in Django debug mode.
+`DEBUG` - Set to `true` to run in Django debug mode.
 (Default: `false`)

-`DBURL`: Set to a database connection string as described in [https://github.com/kennethreitz/dj-database-url](https://github.com/kennethreitz/dj-database-url).
+`DBURL` - Set to a database connection string as described in [https://github.com/kennethreitz/dj-database-url](https://github.com/kennethreitz/dj-database-url).
 We recommend using PostgreSQL [using a TLS server certificate](https://www.postgresql.org/docs/9.1/static/libpq-ssl.html), e.g. `postgresql://user:password@dbhost/govready_q?sslmode=verify-full&sslrootcert=/path/to/pgsql.crt` (although you'll have to figure out how to get the server certificate accessible via the container filesystem).
 (Default: Not set, which means using a Sqlite database stored in the container at `/usr/src/app/local/database.sqlite`, which will be ephemeral if the path is not mounted to the host or a Docker volume.)

-`ORGANIZATION_PARENT_DOMAIN`: If not set, GovReady-Q will be single-tenant and the database must be configured with a single organization whose subdomain is `main`.
+`ORGANIZATION_PARENT_DOMAIN` - If not set, GovReady-Q will be single-tenant and the database must be configured with a single organization whose subdomain is `main`.
 If set, GovReady-Q will be multi-tenant, serving a landing page and organization-specific sites on different domain names.
 A landing/signup page and the Django `/admin` site will be available at the domain name given in the `HOST` environment variable and organization sites will be served at subdomains of the `ORGANIZATION_PARENT_DOMAIN` domain name value.
 (Default: Not set).

-`EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER`, `EMAIL_PW`, and `EMAIL_DOMAIN`: For enabling outbound email.
+`EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER`, `EMAIL_PW`, and `EMAIL_DOMAIN` - For enabling outbound email.
 The host, port, username, and password settings specify a TLS-enabled SMTP server. `EMAIL_DOMAIN` is the domain name to use in outbound mail.
 (Default: Not set and outbound emails are dumped to logs for debugging.)
 To test the email configuration from the command-line, you can run `docker container exec -it govready-q python3.6 manage.py sendtestemail you@example.com`.
 If email is configured, you should not see any output and you should get a test email.

-`FIRST_RUN`: If set to `1`, an administrator user will be created when the container launches and a randomly generated password will be given to the user and printed on the console, which will be visible in the container's logs.
+`FIRST_RUN` - If set to `1`, an administrator user will be created when the container launches and a randomly generated password will be given to the user and printed on the console, which will be visible in the container's logs.
 An organization with subdomain `main` will also be created.

-`PROCESSES`: The number of concurrent requests that can be handled by the container.
+`PROCESSES` - The number of concurrent requests that can be handled by the container.
 (Default: 4)

-`SECRET_KEY`: The [Django SECRET_KEY](https://docs.djangoproject.com/en/2.0/ref/settings/#secret-key) for session management.
+`SECRET_KEY` - The [Django SECRET_KEY](https://docs.djangoproject.com/en/2.0/ref/settings/#secret-key) for session management.
 (Try [this tool](https://www.miniwebtool.com/django-secret-key-generator/) to generate one.)

-`ADMINS`: The [Django ADMINS](https://docs.djangoproject.com/en/2.0/ref/settings/#admins) setting, passed as raw JSON.
+`ADMINS` - The [Django ADMINS](https://docs.djangoproject.com/en/2.0/ref/settings/#admins) setting, passed as raw JSON.
 Example: `[["Admin Name 1", "admin1@example.com"], ["Admin Name 2", "admin2@example.com"]]`.
 (Default: Empty list, i.e. `[]`.)

-`SYSLOG`: The host and port of a syslog-compatible log message sink.
+`SYSLOG` - The host and port of a syslog-compatible log message sink.
 (Default: None.)

-`MAILGUN_API_KEY`: An API key for Mailgun which is used to validate incoming webhook requests from Mailgun when an incoming email is received, when Mailgun is configured to handle incoming mail.
+`MAILGUN_API_KEY` - An API key for Mailgun which is used to validate incoming webhook requests from Mailgun when an incoming email is received, when Mailgun is configured to handle incoming mail.
 (Default: None)

 `BRANDING` (downstream packaging only): You may override the templates and stylesheets that are used for GovReady-Q's branding by setting this environment variable to the name of an installed Django app Python module (i.e. created using `manage.py startapp`) that holds templates and static files.
 No such app is provided in the GovReady-Q published Docker image, so this variable can only be used by downstream image maintainers.